 What is burnout?

 A stressful lifestyle can put people under extreme pressure, to the point that they feel exhausted, empty, burned out, and unable to cope.
 Stress at work can also cause physical and mental symptoms.
 Possible causes include feeling either permanently overworked or under-challenged, being under time pressure, or having conflicts with colleagues.
 Extreme commitment that results in people neglecting their own needs may also be at the root of it.
 Problems caused by stress at work are a common reason for taking sick leave.
-But sometimes changes in the working environment and more concrete support in everyday life can already help with things like problems at the workplace or the stress of caring for ill relatives.
+If someone has problems at their workplace, changes in their working environment can already make a positive difference.
+For people who can no longer cope with the stress of caring for ill relatives, more concrete support can help to improve their situation.

 What are the signs and symptoms of burnout?

-Burnout is considered to have a wide range of symptoms.
-There is no general agreement about which of those are part of burnout and which are not.
-But all definitions given so far share the idea that the symptoms are thought to be caused by work-related or other kinds of stress.
+All definitions of burnout given so far share the idea that the symptoms are thought to be caused by work-related or other kinds of stress.
 One example of a source of stress outside of work is caring for a family member.

 There are three main areas of symptoms that are considered to be signs of burnout:

-- Exhaustion: People affected feel drained and emotionally exhausted, unable to cope, tired and down, and do not have enough energy.
-Physical symptoms include things like pain and stomach or bowel problems.
+- Exhaustion: People affected feel drained and emotionally exhausted, unable to cope, tired and down, and don't have enough energy.
+Physical symptoms include things like pain and gastrointestinal (stomach or bowel) problems.

 - Alienation from (work-related) activities: People who have burnout find their jobs increasingly stressful and frustrating.
 They may start being cynical about their working conditions and their colleagues.
 At the same time, they may increasingly distance themselves emotionally, and start feeling numb about their work.